Armaggheddon/whisper2me/README.md

     ```
     > `-d` runs the container in detached mode. \
     > To start the container automatically see Docker's `--restart` policies [here](https://docs.docker.com/config/containers/start-containers-automatically/), replace `--rm` with `--restart <YOUR_POLICY>`, i.e. `--restart unless-stopped`

+> [!TIP]
+> It is possible to override the options in the Dockerfile when using the run command by providing the same environment variables with `--env` and using the same key-name combination, i.e., to use the medium model add `--env MODEL_NAME=MEDIUM`

 9. When the container starts the model is downloaded.
 Depending on your internet connection and the selected model, this might take a while.
 The model's weights are stored in `persistent_data/model_cache`.